 - Practice at slow engine and travel speeds with the PTO off until fully familiar with the controls. - For normal cutting the throttle should be set at the full open position.
-By using the traction levers to speed up or slow down the machine during use,maximum control and cutting efficiency can be maintained. - Using the machine at less than full throttle in heavy conditions will cause the engine to labor and result in excessive wear.
+By using the traction levers to speed up or slow down the machine during use,maximum control and cutting efficiency can be maintained. - Using the machine at less than full throttle in heavy conditions will cause the engine to labor and result in excessive wear tothe engine and hydraulic system.